 Children need to be screened for head lice often.
-Lice Clinics of America is a great source for head lice screenings.
+Lice Clinics of Texas is a great source for head lice screenings.
 We can show you what signs are prevalent with a head lice outbreak.
 We have the proper nitpicking tools to teach you how to dig through the scalp and identify head lice or remove it.

 Checking often, being aware of symptoms and signs of head lice, and talking to your children about not sharing hairbrushes, hats, coats, or accessories that could have head lice are all good places to start in the battle of prevention.

 We also provide head lice screenings in our clinic for the whole family.
 Some people erroneously believe that if their child has head lice, as long as they are treated the problem is gone.
 Not true.
 Most often adults catch head lice from their own children.
 Be sure to have everyone in your home screened before assuming your head lice problem is gone.

 Many people think that head lice only prefer dirty or clean hair.
 Neither is true.
 In fact, head lice have shown no distinct preference in several tests.
 Anyone with hair, regardless of hygiene, is at risk for head lice.